 - Be aware of the sodium amounts, especially in soup, bread, and frozen foods.
 Choose lower sodium products.

 - Instead of drinking sugary drinks, have plain water instead.

-Are you wondering what it would be like to eat a carb-friendly dinner?
+Are you wondering what it would be like to eat a carbohydrate-friendly dinner?
 Here is just one example, but keep in mind that a dietitian can create a personalized meal plan for you.

 Grams of Carbohydrates

 - Reviewed: 09/2015

 Please note, not all procedures included in this resource library are available at Allegiance Health or performed by Allegiance Health physicians.

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.